 How Does a Cell Phone Signal Boosting Work?

-ComSat AV furnishes and installs in-building passive DAS (Distributed antenna system) applications supporting all carriers including AT&T, Verizon, Sprint, T-Mobile, and any other GSM, CDMA, 3G, and 4G cellular signal.
-5G now available.
+Furnishing & installing in-building passive DAS (Distributed antenna system) applications supporting all carriers including AT&T, Verizon, Sprint, T-Mobile, and any other GSM, CDMA, 3G, and 4G cellular signal.
+5G is now available.

 Passive DAS Solutions

-- We evaluate, design and install anywhere in the USA
+We evaluate, design & install anywhere in the US

 Construction materials used in buildings, such as cement, brick, and steel, often block a cell signal transmitted from a cell tower, limiting or even completely barring the signal from entering the building.
 A cell signal is frequently blocked by physical obstacles that are between a cell tower and a building.